gizatechxyz/orion/docs/framework/operators/tensor/tensor.concat.md

 ## Panics

-* Panics if lenght of tensors is not equal greater than 1.
+* Panic if tensor length is not greater than 1.
-* Panics if dimension is not greater than axis
+* Panics if dimension is not greater than axis.

 ## Returns